By CLIFF BRUNT

 The Indiana Pacers have been relatively injury free all season long, and now, they risk the season ending with their two best players sidelined or at less than full strength.

-Danny Granger went down with a twisted ankle in Game 5 and David West went down with a sprained knee.
+Danny Granger went down with a twisted ankle in Game 5 against the Heat, and David West went down with a sprained knee.
 If the Pacers are without either in Game 6, they’re toast.
 If both don’t feel a whole lot better before tip-off, they’re still toast.

 The Pacers had been one of the few teams to avoid major injuries this season.
 Darren Collison and George Hill missed some time this season, but the team was fine in each case because of depth.